orion-project/rezonator2/docs/schema-format-variants.md

 ```

 ## Summary
-Currently XML is fine enought, but seems that JSON can be optimal format for schema storage.
-There are not too much pros actually so additional experiment should be carried out to clarify if schema loading/saving code could be simplified with this format or not.
+Currently, XML is fine enough but seems that JSON can be optimal format for schema storage.
+There are not too many pros actually so additional experiment should be carried out to clarify if schema loading/saving code could be simplified with this format or not.